saptashwa2004/JHU-CRC-Vaccinations/README.md

    cd ..                                    # Go back one file location rm -rf JHU-CRC-Vaccinations.git          # Delete the bare clone
    ```
+8. Proceed with cloning the newly copied repository.

 ### Cloning the Copied Repository